amirofekiti/NDDC-Blockchain-Prototype/README.md

-# NDDC Project Fund DAPp
+# NDDC Project Fund DApp

 This project demonstrates a basic Hardhat use case.
 It comes with a contract, a test for that contract, and a Hardhat Ignition module that deploys that contract.